mayagbarnes/Mintee/README.md

 # Mintee

-[Mintee](https://mintee.herokuapp.com/#/) is a clone of [Mint](https://mint.intuit.com/), Intuit's personal financial management platform.
-This version implements many of the same features, allowing users to manage their accounts, track spending, and monitor investments.
+[Mintee](https://mintee.herokuapp.com/#/) is inspired by [Mint](https://mint.intuit.com/), Intuit's personal financial management platform.
+This app implements many of the same features, allowing users to manage their accounts, track spending, and monitor investments.

 ## Technologies & Hosting